 Johanna Wokalek made her operatic debut at the 2014 Salzburg Festival when she appeared in the world premiere of Marc-André Dalbavie’s opera Charlotte Salomon.
 The following year she played the Sorceress in Thomas Hengelbrock’s production of Purcell’s Dido and Aeneas, a production that included a prologue and an epilogue written by the actress.
 During the summer of 2017 she played the title role in Honegger’s oratorio Jeanne d’Arc au bûcher in a production by Àlex Ollé of La Fura dels Baus at the Frankfurt Opera.

 In addition to her work in the theatre and in the cinema Johanna Wokalek has for a number of years been engaged on a series of creative projects that have experimented with new forms of artistic expression through the interaction of music, theatre, literature and the visual arts.
 In 2011, for example, she recorded Night Watch with the Balthasar Neumann Choir, a CD that brought together poetry and music from the Romantic period and served notice of the creative potential of the partnership between Johanna Wokalek and the conductor Thomas Hengelbrock.
 In 2015 she opened the Hamburg Theatre Festival with a show that she herself had devised, Fast ganz die Deine (Almost Entirely Yours), a staged reading with music based on the epistolary novel Commentaire by the French writer Marcelle Sauvageot.
 In 2016 Johanna Wokalek presented a gripping portrait of belle époque Paris: drawing on music and literature, Nana was staged as part of a Manet exhibition at the Hamburg Kunsthalle.
-Most recently she has developed a presentation with the Cuban ensemble Caribe Nostrum, Cuba – A Quest.
-First performed in Germany in August 2017.
+In 2017 she developed an evening about Cuba with the Cuban ensemble Caribe Nostrum, Cuba – A Quest which was first performed in Germany in August 2017.
 With Orlando – A Biography Johanna Wokalek embarks on a journey throughout time together with two musicians and brings the famous protagonist of Virginia Woolf to life, both literarily and musically.

 Johanna Wokalek has been married to the conducter Thomas Hengelbrock since 2012.
 They have a son together and divide their time between Paris and Hamburg.